-AdMix In-Play: An interview with Paul West, VP Partnerships at Admix
+Admix In-Play: An interview with Paul West, VP Partnerships at Admix

 Admix’s vision is to be the core infrastructure to reward and empower creators in the metaverse.
 Put simply, Admix has already started crafting the building blocks to help "monetise the metaverse".

-Visit AdMix to find more content such as developer case studies or the official In-Play survey, which is completed by major studios with a combined 3B+ installs.
-Or, if you’re keen to get started, just sign up, download our plugin, and start earning.
+Visit Admix to find more content such as developer case studies or the official in-play survey, which is completed by major studios with a combined three billion installs.
+Or, if you’re keen to get started, just sign up, download our plugin and start earning.

 Comments